top of page

 3. Biographical-historical background

-Helen was born from an egg after Zeus, in the form of a swan, seduced Leda and impregnated her with Helen.
+Helen was born from an egg after Zeus, in the form of a swan, seduced/raped Leda and impregnated her with Helen.
 There are alternative explanations to Helen’s origins.
 Another myth explains that Helen’s mother was a Goddess named Nemesis.
-The story goes that Zeus disguised as a swan, copulated with Nemesis while she was disguised as a goose, giving birth to an egg.
+The story goes that Zeus, disguised as a swan, copulated with Nemesis while she was disguised as a goose, giving birth to an egg.

 Leda takes custody of the egg after it was given to her by a shepherd until Helen is hatched and she becomes Helen’s adoptive mother.
 However, the most popular version by far is the rape/seduction of Leda by Zeus.
-Zeus takes on the guise of a swan and feigns as if he’s running away from an eagle and seeking help from Leda, only to forcefully rape her.
+Zeus takes on the guise of a swan and feigns fleeing from an eagle to seek help from Leda, only to forcefully rape her.
 This sexual encounter gives birth to Helen.

 The subject has been a popular theme throughout Western history.
 Throughout these periods, the sexual encounter is portrayed either as erotic and consensual or forceful sexual assault.
 For example, famous classical paintings of Leda and the Swan have been made by Leonardo da Vinci, Michelangelo, Rubens, and Delacroix.

 Some have claimed that Yeats was depicting the violent colonial relationship between Great Britain and Ireland.
 The poem, after all, was written during the conflict between Ireland and England, with Ireland fighting for independence.
-In this light, Helen would be the victim of rape and England would be the brute God violating and victimizing Ireland.
+In this light, Helen would represent Ireland as the victim of rape and England would be the brute God violating and victimizing Ireland.

 4. Themes